Parker Jotter: Description

-Additionally, the Jotter has been manufactured in Canada, England, France, Australia, Brazil, West Germany, Peru, Columbia, Mexico, India, China and Argentina.
-The Jotters manufactured in some of these countries are difficult to find and command higher values than the United States or English versions.
-Their place of manufacture is usually on the pen's cap.
+The Jotter has been manufactured in Canada, England, France, Australia, Brazil, West Germany, Peru, Colombia, Mexico, India, China and Argentina.

 The refill comes in ball-pen and gel styles in multiple colors, as well as in three point sizes.
 Early in the history of the pen, refills were also available in extra fine and extra extra fine, but were soon discontinued.
-Boxed sets have been manufactured since inception and are also considered collectible.
+Boxed sets have been manufactured since inception.